krzysztofgal/GravGdprPrivacySetupPlugin/README.md

 <label for="gdpr_webfonts">Some Web Stored Fonts</label>
 ```

-Important part is `id="gdpr_webfonts"`, `gdpr_` is prefix which can be defined in plugin settings and `webfons` is consent name related to name defined in plugin settings.
+Important part is `id="gdpr_webfonts"`, `gdpr_` is prefix which can be defined in plugin settings and `webfonts` is consent name related to name defined in plugin settings.

-You should also add `checked` and `disabled` attributes for checkboxes that should be enabled by default or visitor should\`nt be able to reject some consent (see `site` consent on default configuration).
+You should also add `checked` and `disabled` attributes for checkboxes that should be enabled by default or visitor shouldn\`t be able to reject some consent (see `site` consent on default configuration).

 P.S.
 Sorry for my english :)